DipakPanchasara/HelpfulKit/README.md

 `Xcode 11+` is required to build HelpfulKit using Swift Package Manager.

-To integrate SnapKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:
+To integrate HelpfulKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```bash
   dependencies: [